wandb/wandb/CONTRIBUTING.md

 - Add a new type-annotated `SettingsData` class attribute.
 - Add the new field to `wandb/proto/wandb_settings.proto` following the existing pattern.
-  - Run `make proto` to re-generate the python stubs.
+  - Run `nox -t proto` to re-generate the python stubs.
 - If the setting comes with a default value/preprocessor/additional validators/runtime hooks, add them to the template dictionary that the `Settings._default_props` method returns, using the same key name as the corresponding class variable.